Programs : Brochure

 U.S. students participate in a one-week seminar in the Alsace/Rhine region of Europe with approximately 40 European social work students, followed by five days in Strasbourg with visits to the Council of Europe and a social work agency, debriefing and synthesis, and touring.
 In class sessions on the S.U. campus before leaving for Europe, students study the structure of the social welfare systems in the three countries and how each country and the U.S. address the social problem that is the focus of the year's seminar.
 Costs are subject to change.

-To read more about the 2016 program and see photos of past groups, please click here: SWK 710 2016.pdf
+To read more about the 2019 program and see photos of past groups, please click here: RECOS for 2019 Quick view.pdf

-In 2017, students will reside together at a conference facility in Schloss Beuggen outside of Rheinfelden, Germany, and make day trips to social work agencies in France, Germany, and Switzerland.
+In 2019, students will reside together at a retreat facility in the countryside near Freiburg, Germany.
+Students will make day trips to social work agencies in France, Germany, and Switzerland.
 The second half of the program will be based in Strasbourg, France.

-The program fee is TBD.
-The program fee includes all conference fees and related activities, international ID card, most meals, and train travel, as well as conference accommodations.
+The program fee for 2019 is an estimated at $2,785.
+The program fee includes all conference fees and related activities, international ID card, some meals, accommodations, and all ground transportation costs once students meet up with the professor in Europe.
 In Strasbourg, the program fee covers a boat tour, a visit to the Council of Europe, hotels, some meals, and a guided walking tour of Strasbourg.
+Graduate students pay the per-credit tuition charge for this three credit class.
 Please note: airfare is not included in the program fee.
 Students purchase their tickets independently.